How to Explore the Bungle Bungles on a Day Tour

 The morning flight was slightly bumpy due to the strong wind, making it difficult to take photos or filming.
 Once we landed at the Bellburn Airstrip of the Purnululu National Park.
 There we could stretch our legs and have a cup of tea before getting on a four-wheel-drive vehicle to the beehive-shaped-domes and world heritage site, the Bungle Bungles Ranges.
 The morning flight takes a bit over one hour from Kununurra to the national park.

 On the way to the walking trail, we stopped to take pictures of the Bungle Bungles’ beautiful vegetation.
 Jools told us interesting facts about the geological rock formations of the tiger-striped ranges and the significance of Purnululu to the indigenous people.

 The most impressive thing about the Bungle Bungles geology and its rock formations is its extremely fragile texture.
 Below the surface of the distinctive orange-striped skin, there is a fine white underlying sandstone that can be easily wiped off with the palm of your hand.

-Can you see the white hole it from the photo?
-This is why you are not allowed to climb this world heritage site or access any of these Aboriginal sacred sites.
+Can you see the white hole from the photo?
+This is why you cannot climb this world heritage site or access any of these Aboriginal sacred sites.

 The beautiful walks in the Purnululu National Parks

 The one-day Bungle Bungles Tour included two shorts walks to the Cathedral Gorge and along the Piccaninny Creek to the lookout.
 I visited in June, so we got to walk along a dry-white-stone-river bed.
 In the wet season, the heavy rains fill the Piccaninny Creek to create dramatic scenery.
 But it will be impossible to access the park in the wet months.

 The walks in the Purnululu National Park are easy.
-The Cathedral Gorge is spectacular, with over 250 meters overlapping sandstone walls.
+The Cathedral Gorge is spectacular, with over 250 meters of overlapping sandstone walls.
 You will be standing in awe once you are inside the gorge.
-It is indeed a special place with a remarkable silence and peacefulness.
+It is indeed a special place with remarkable silence and peacefulness.
 There isn’t much light inside the gorge, and my photos don’t do justice to this place’s beauty.

 Afternoon Tea at the East Kimberley Bushcamp